variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 709 16th Street

-The Atlas Gallery and John Galt Coffee will feature the artwork of Rick Destree.
-Original art, prints, lamps and comic available for purchase.
+The Atlas Gallery and John Galt Coffee will feature “Then Sings My Soul” – or – “Space: An Oddessay” by Lydia Cruz.
+This is a First Friday Show about (outer) space, not (abstract) space.

 ### Brix Taphouse & Brewery

 813 8th Street

-No information provided.
+Brix Taphouse & Brewery will feature the work of Mike Harrington, a local Greeley artist.

 ### Cranford Cove Tea Tavern

 823 10th Street

-The Cranford Cove Tea Tavern will feature “A Beautiful World Of Abstraction” by Johnny Fonseth *(a Fine Art graduate from CSU and active member of the Denver Art Society)* and “Colorful Minds And Colorful People” by Rochelle Peeler *(a recent CSU graduate)*
+The Cranford Cove Tea Tavern will feature “Faces of GRC” by Emily Nelson which will show some of the faces of Weld County, specifically within our refugee population.

 ### Grand Lake’s 16th Street Tavern

 915 16th Street

-Grand Lake’s 16th Street Tavern will feature the artwork of Lexi Luna and will feature live music from Daryl Ray at 7pm.
+Ethan Lofing will be showing his original paintings featuring super heroes and landscapes at Grand Lake’s 16th Street Tavern.

 ### Joe Molina Gallery & Studios

 930 8th Avenue

-No information provided.
+The Joe Molina Gallery & Studios will feature the H'Art of Envision Art Show and Opening Reception.
+Join Envision for an evening that celebrates artists with intellectual and developmental disabilities from all across Weld County.
+You will BECOME INSPIRED when you immerse yourself in the unique and expressive collection that is displayed at the annual H’Art of Envision Art Show during Greeley’s First Friday in October!
+Reception and Gallery admission are free, open to the public and is a family friendly event.
+Enjoy music, complimentary beer, wine and light refreshments.
+Watch as one of Envision’s talented artists create a masterpiece LIVE!
+The collection will be on display and for sale following the reception during gallery hours.
+Sales and donations benefit people with intellectual and developmental disabilities in Weld county.

 ### Madison & Main Gallery

 927 16th Street

-The Madison and Main Gallery will host a public opening reception for the new show **past. present. future. on September 1st from 5-****8pm.**The members will show their progression as artists by featuring a trio of work – one artist who supported or encouraged their artistic path, their own current work as a member, and a third artist that they have influenced.
+The Madison and Main Gallery features the show **past. present. future.**The members will show their progression as artists by featuring a trio of work -- one artist who supported or encouraged their artistic path, their own current work as a member, and a third artist that they have influenced.
 The members and their guest artists – the encouraging artist from their “past”, the member artist for the “present”, and the influenced artist of the “future” – are:

 Ruth Savig: **Susan Anderson**: Karen McPherson